nishants/e2e-ruby-lessons/docs/lessons/01-login-page.md

 end
 ```

-In above code, we ask the cucumber to sleep for 5 seconds before
+In above code, we ask the cucumber to sleep for 5 seconds in the next step.

 Now lets run the tests again to see what happens